Wat Pong Sanuk ‘The UNESCO Award for the Preservation of Cultural Heritage’

 How to get there

 Wat Pong Sanuk is located in Wiang Nua District, Muang County, Lampang Province.
 Go amd cross Rassadapisek Bridge.
 Reach for the intersection and turn left to Pong Sanuk Road.
-Keep going straight for a while and you should find the temple in no time.
+Keep going straight for a while and you should find the temple in no time or you can contact tour agency in Chiang Mai to arrange a private tour for you.

 Our services :